-Some of us will be more affected by our early years than others.
-Through our background, environment and experiences, some of us will emotionally struggle.
-Our earlier experiences sadly shape who we are and how we go on to behave.
+Some of us will be affected by our early years more than others.
+Through our background, environment and experiences, we may emotionally struggle.
+Our earlier experiences shape how we will go on to behave.